iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

 Implement login functionality to the frontend.
-The token returned with a successful login is saved to the application's state <i>user</i>.
+The token returned with a successful login is saved to the application's state *user*.

-If a user is not logged-in, <i>only</i> the login form is visible.
+If a user is not logged-in, *only* the login form is visible.

 ![](../../images/5/4e.png)